AP-B-AI-ML-Ops/project-VinsiGit/README.md

 2. Start the MLflow UI with the command: `mlflow ui --backend-store-uri sqlite:///mlflow.db`
 3. Start the Prefect server with the command: `prefect server start`
 4. Run the main flow with the command `python main.py`
+5. Run the evidently script the command `python evidently_model.py`

 # Dataset: